-Within 7 days of completing your travel, submit all receipts and proof of purchase (credit card statement) to Barbara Reager (breager@mailbox.sc.edu) or Libby Furr (furrke@email.sc.edu) for reimbursement.
-Receipts submitted more than 30 days after traveler's return may not be reimbursed.
+- If you want to be reimbursed for travel expenses, it is imperative that you provide the correct form of receipt. - Within 7 days of completing your travel, submit all receipts and proof of purchase (credit card statement) to Barbara Reager (breager@mailbox.sc.edu) or Libby Furr (furrke@email.sc.edu) for reimbursement. - Complete and Include the Receipt Checklist for Reimbursement form with your receipt submission. - Receipts must identify the following information: - ✓ Vendor's name - ✓ Date of purchase (dates on receipt must be within the date range of the travel authorization) - ✓ Location and time